Automattic/i18n-calypso/README.md

 It also provides a Higher-Order Component named [localize()](#localize).
 Wrapping your component in `localize()` will give it the aforementioned functions as props.
 This is the suggested way of using them with React components.

-Finally, this lib exposes a utility methods for your React application:
+Finally, this lib exposes a utility method for your React application:

 * [.hasTranslation()](#hastranslation-method)